Windows Hello Fingerprint Not Working: The Fix Ladder

 For the driver rollback, open Device Manager, right-click the biometric device, choose Properties, go to the Driver tab, and click Roll Back Driver if the button is enabled.
 It’s only enabled when Windows has a previous version cached, which is most often the case right after an update.
 That puts you back on the driver that worked yesterday.

 One quick clarification on KB5028763.
-The prompt asking whether you want to keep signing in with your face or fingerprint isn’t a failure, it’s a policy-driven re-confirmation Microsoft added for accounts with phone sign-in enabled.
+Microsoft’s advisory confirms that the prompt asking whether you want to keep signing in with your face or fingerprint is a policy-driven re-confirmation for accounts with phone sign-in enabled.
 Click Keep using.
 Dismissing it doesn’t break Windows Hello.

 #Step 6: When the Hardware Has Actually Failed